ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Never be afraid to try, remember...
-Amateurs built the ark, Professionals built the Titanic.
+> A dream is your creative vision for your life in the future.
+You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.
 >
-> -
+> - Denis Waitley
 <!-- END_JOKE_SECTION -->